 What is An Inverse Function?

 With a subject like this, you need to define terms.
 So, we’ll start by explaining what an inverse function or relationship is and how it relates to reasoning, faith, and belief.
-Then we will overview our research by unmasking or revealing the relationship between “belief and reason.”
+Then we will overview our research by unmasking or revealing the relationship of faith and reason.”

 An inverse function is a relationship between two variables.
 As one increases, the other decreases.
 So, they respond in opposition to one another; as variable A increases, variable B decreases at roughly the same rate in opposite directions.
 If variable B increases, variable A decreases.
 Here are some examples to help you understand this principle.

 - If more people are working on the task, it will probably take less time to complete it.
 If there are fewer people, the job will take longer.

 - Traveling at a faster rate of speed will decrease the time it will take your destination.
 At a slower pace, it will take longer to get there.

 - In the proper operation of a see-saw, as one side goes up, the other side goes down.
 Balance scales and elevator counter-weights operate the same way.

 We find this same inverse function happens with people.
 We’ll explain how we discovered this inverse relationship in a moment.
 Let’s look at the elements of this equation, faith and reason.

 What is Reasoning?

 To reason is to use logic and common sense; it is synonymous with essential cognitive ability (1).
 “Reasoning” is engaging the analytical capability of the mind to render accurate results.
 It involves problem-solving, planning, abstract thinking, complex idea comprehension, and learning from experience.
 Rational thinking and logical reasoning are good skills to have.